Not sure what to do in Sibiu, Romania? Don’t worry, we were in your shoes once.

-Because the Brukenthal National Museum is 6 museums put into one, there are varying prices for admission.
+Because the Brukenthal Museum is 6 museums put into one, there are varying prices for admission.
 For example, admission to the Romanian Art Gallery costs 12 lei and the European Gallery costs 20 lei.
 You can find more information about the admission costs and the different museums here.

 Unfortunately, taking photos is not allowed inside the property.

 10. The Goldsmith’s Stairway Tower, A Beautiful Tower & Passage In Sibiu

 If you are looking to get away from the crowd, look no further.
 The Goldsmith’s Stairway Tower is one of the best hidden attractions in Sibiu.

 Built in the 13th century as a pedestrian gate tower inside the second fortified precinct, the Goldensmth’s Stairway Passage is one small street with a lot of history.
 The date 1567 can be seen inside the archway when the tower was modified.

 Sadly, besides strolling down the passageway and seeing the tower, there really isn’t much to do at the Goldsmith’s Stairway Tower.
 Its narrow passage gives off a very medieval vibe and makes for a great photo-taking opportunity.

 11. Dine At One Of The Best Restaurants In Sibiu

 If you are not sure of what to do in Sibiu, dining at one of Sibiu’s finest restaurants can never go wrong!
 With such a rich history and international influence, you can find any type of cuisine in Sibiu with amazing quality.